Cray-HPE/docs-csm/operations/validate_csm_health.md

   Before running this procedure, the static IP address reservation data has not yet been loaded into the Hardware State Manager (HSM), so DNS records may be missing.

-- After deploying the final NCN, this test may fail with an `UnresolvedHostname` error.
+- After deploying the final NCN, this test may fail with an `UnresolvedHostname` error or a `CannotLoginException`.

   To work around this issue, perform the following procedure: